tufanozkan/beyzade_CompanyCart/README.md

 - **Interactive Shopping Cart**
   Add, remove, and manage items effortlessly in the cart with real-time updates.

-- **Streamlined Checkout**
-  Complete your orders in just a few clicks with a secure and efficient ordering process.

 - **Automated Notifications**
   Order details are sent to the backend and dispatched as messages using cutting-edge notification technologies.

 - **Informative Pages**
   - **Home**: Discover the platform's highlights and promotions.
+  - **Products**: Browse a curated list of available products with detailed descriptions and pricing.
   - **About Us**: Learn more about the team and mission behind the platform.
   - **Contact**: Reach out to us directly using the integrated contact form.